dikortis/LetsTalkETC/Episodes/Episode_2.md

- I heard it pretty quickly and I thought like most or pretty much everything was fairly accurate and uh yeah I would I I mean I agree with everything that he said regarding you know how with areum classic formed and its fundamentals
+ I heard it pretty quickly and I thought like most or pretty much everything was fairly accurate and I would  I mean I agree with everything that he said regarding you know how with ethereum classic formed and its fundamentals

 **Carlo Vicari:**
- yeah
+ yes
-yeah Rocky's been uh he's already put out a couple of articles for for relative to ET c and talking about the community so shout out to rocky for representing ET c um especially when there's so many hit pieces that have come out against us from a couple of different different news sources so I'm happy for rocky and crypto hustle to be able to get the facts out there about what the et Cie community and the et Cie development community has been doing and working on the project
+Rocky's been  he's already put out a couple of articles for for relative to ETC and talking about the community so shout out to rocky for representing ETC especially when there's so many hit pieces that have come out against us from a couple of different news sources so I'm happy for rocky and crypto hustle to be able to get the facts out there about what the ETC community and the ETC development community has been doing and working on the project

 **Christian Seberino:**
-uh oh why I
+why I
 caught so what go ahead yet one thing I got from rockys paper this is part of one of the reasons why i asked Elaine if